Lisa Pettersson

 Lisa Pettersson (born 31 July 1995) is a Swedish professional golfer and Ladies European Tour player.
-She won the 2023 Helsingborg Open, and finished runner-up at the 2022 Skaftö Open, 2022 Åland 100 Ladies Open, 2023 Women's Irish Open and 2025 Hills Ladies Open.
+She won the 2023 Helsingborg Open, and finished runner-up at the 2022 Skaftö Open, 2022 Åland 100 Ladies Open, 2023 Women's Irish Open, 2025 Hills Ladies Open and 2026 Tipsport Czech Ladies Open.

 Early life and amateur career

 Pettersson was born in Täby, Stockholm County, in 1995.
 She grew up practising a lot of different sports and it was not until the age of 15 that she started to focus solely on golf.
 In 2013, she finished tied third at the Annika Invitational Europe, behind Malene Krølbøll Hansen and Celia Barquin Arozamena.

 She was in contention at the 2016 European Ladies Amateur Championship held at Hook Golf Club, Sweden.
 She was in second place behind Leslie Cloots of Belgium ahead of the final round.
 Pettersson had shot 72, 70 and 65 to put herself in a spot to make a challenge for the title, but a disappointing 75 on the final day saw her finish in a tie for 6th.

 Pettersson played college golf with East Carolina University between 2014 and 2018, majoring in business.
 She was twice named First-Team All-American Athletic Conference and as a senior named ECU's Most Outstanding Female Scholar Athlete at the annual Breakfast of Champions.